Skip to content

 - `band_width`: Width of the band that will be used to calculate the amplitude.
 This to allow for getting values not only for the center frequency but also for the surrounding frequencies.
 Consider that the band will be centered in the frequency defined in `frequency_name` and will have a width of `band_width`/2 in each side.

 - `operation`: Which operation will be used to aggregate all amplitude values in the band.
-Options are all available for pandas.Series, but in most cases `max` or `mean` should be used.
+Options are all available for polars.Series, but in most cases `max` or `mean` should be used.

 Parameters